-130. An AI should classify each of its off-balance sheet exposures (other than OTC derivative transactions and credit derivative contracts) in the banking book as one of the following items:
+157. An AI should classify each of its off-balance sheet exposures (other than OTC derivative transactions, credit derivative contracts and SFTs) in the banking book as one of the following items:

-Off-balance sheet exposures CCF (other than OTC derivative transactions and credit derivative contracts) in the Corporate/Sovereign/Bank exposures Retail exposures banking book FIRB approach AIRB approach Retail IRB approach 1.
+Off-balance sheet exposures CCF (other than OTC derivative transactions, credit derivative contracts and SFTs) in the Corporate/Sovereign/Bank exposures Retail exposures banking book FIRB approach AIRB approach Retail IRB approach 1.
 Direct credit substitutes 100% 100% Own estimate 2.
 Transaction-related contingencies 50% Own estimate Own estimate 3.
 Trade-related contingencies 20% Own estimate Own estimate 4.
 Asset sales with recourse 100% 100% Own estimate 5.
-Forward asset purchases 100% 100% Own estimate 6.
+Forward asset purchases 100% 100% Own estimate

+Off-balance sheet exposures CCF (other than OTC derivative transactions, credit derivative contracts and SFTs) in the Corporate/Sovereign/Bank exposures Retail exposures banking book FIRB approach AIRB approach Retail IRB approach 6.
 Partly paid-up securities (being securities the unpaid portion of which an AI may be called upon by the issuer to pay at a predetermined or unspecified future date) 100% 100% Own estimate In respect of partly paid-up equity shares, the unpaid portion of which an AI may be called upon by the issuer to pay should be subject to a CCF of 100% and reported under equity exposures, together with the paid-up portion.
-7. Forward forward deposits placed 38 100% 100% Own estimate 8.
+7. Forward forward deposits placed 44 100% 100% Own estimate 8.
 Note issuance and revolving underwriting facilities 75% Own estimate Own estimate 9.
-Commitments that are unconditionally cancellable without prior notice (i.e. commitments which do not fall within any of items 1 to 8 and may be cancelled at any time unconditionally by an AI or which provide for automatic cancellation 0% Own estimate Own estimate
+Commitmentsthatareunconditionallycancellablewithoutpriornotice(i.e.commitmentscommitmentswhich do not fallwithin any of items 1 to 8 andmay be cancelled at any timeunconditionally by an AI or whichprovide for automatic cancellationdue to a deterioration in thecreditworthiness of the person towhom the commitment has beenmade 45); 0% Own estimate Own estimate 10.
+Other commitments (a) Subject to paragraph (b), commitments which do not 75% Own estimate Own estimate

-38 Where an AI has contracted to receive a deposit (i.e. forward forward deposits taken), failure to deliver by the counterparty may result in an unanticipated change in the AI's interest rate exposures and involve a replacement cost.
-Such exposure should thus be accorded the same treatment as interest rate contracts (see paragraph 137).
+44 Where an AI has contracted to receive a deposit (i.e. forward forward deposits taken), failure to deliver by the counterparty may result in an unanticipated change in the AI's interest rate exposures and involve a replacement cost.
+Such exposure should thus be accorded the same treatment as interest rate contracts (see paragraph 164).